zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 Lock free algorithms.
 Example, when `cas` can outperform `lock`.

+### Domain specific language and autotuning

+DSL, higher level of abstraction.

+Graph algorithm:
+* topology-driven algorithms, applied on the entire graph; e.g. building a recommendation system
+* data-driven algorithms, starting and ending at certain nodes; e.g. shortest path Push traversal, pull traversal.
+Partitioning for parallelism, locality.

+**Optimization tradeoff space**: locality, parallelism, work-efficiency.

+GraphIt decouples algorithm (what) from optimization (how) for graph applications.

+Halide image processing DSL and compiler, also decouples algorithm from scheduler / optimization.
+Used in e.g. Youtube and ios Photoshop.
+Trials and errors.

+* OpenTuner
+Tuning: model based, heuristics based (e.g. if number of elements < 16, use insertion sort, otherwise use parallel quicksort), exhaustive search, autotuning (define the space of acceptable values, choose a value at random, evaluate performance, if performance doesn't satisfy requirement, choose another value and try again.
+Hillclimb.)

 Do sequentially consistent in memory model and causal consistent in distributed system mean the same thing?